 The semester prior to the start of your internship, you must complete a registration interview with an Internship Staff member to enroll in an internship.
 Your internship site will be approved during this conversation; please secure the internship opportunity prior to a registration interview, your mentor’s approval and his/her name, title, and email address.
 To schedule this interview, please call 214-887-5264.Note: If you schedule the interview after the early registration period, you will be responsible to pay all late registration fees.

-When you register for an internship, you will be added to the internship course in Online Ed, which is used for tracking your progress during the internship.
-You will receive a syllabus on this site that will provide the latest information about the specific internship requirements, as well as all required internship course files.
+When you register for an internship, you will be added to the internship course in Online Ed, which is used to facilitate your progress during the internship.
+You will receive a syllabus on this site, find the latest information about your specific internship requirements, and find all required internship course files.

 Still Have Questions?